ugorek000/VoronoiLinker/README.md

  + Shift + Alt + RightMouseButton -> activate Voronoi Mixer
  + Ctrl + Shift + LeftMouseButton -> activate Voronoi Preview
 if EditTree is GeometryNodeTree: click on Node used original Blender's NodeViewer.
 In all other use Voronoi Preview
- + Ctrl + Shift + RightMouseButton -> create and select Rerout "Voronoi Anchor"
+ + Ctrl + Shift + RightMouseButton -> create and select Reroute "Voronoi Anchor"

 .
 Contact the author (RU):